SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 ..
 TODO:

-    TR: Is raw-value-type the correct thing to put here?
-    According to the grammar, it's an inheritance list, which can take a list of protocols.
-    If it could be a protocol, that wouldn't really be a "raw value".
-    However, it seems like it should be a non-protocol type: the type of the raw values.

     When there is a raw value type on an enum, it indicates the low-level type like Int.
     All of the raw values have to be of that type.